rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/5-side-effects/Readme.md

 We can say without any doubt say we did an excellent job. :)

 Side-effect's are now organized in a structured and readable way and the subscription handling gets done automatically by the state layer.
-Furthermore, we could get rid of all implemented lifecycles as well as the callback function for the button cick.
+Furthermore, we could get rid of all implemented lifecycles as well as the callback function for the button click.

 All in all an amazing job!